-Applicants must complete the Union County College Application for Admission and pay the application fee.
+Applicants must complete the Union County College Application for Admission.
 The application for credit admissions can be obtained from the Admissions Office at the Cranford, Elizabeth, Plainfield Campuses or through the college website, www.ucc.edu (online web services).
 Candidates for admission are urged to apply 6 months prior to the start of the semester/session.

-Allied Health and Nursing program applicants must apply within the required program deadline date, and may be required to submit a separate application in addition to the Union County college application.
-JFK Muhlenberg Schools application may be submitted to the college Admissions Office or mailed directly to JFK Muhlenberg Schools.
-The Trinitas nursing school application for admission must be submitted directly to the Admissions Office.
-Union County College/ University of Medicine and Dentistry of New Jersey applicants must submit their application to the Admissions Office of Union County College, Cranford Campus.
+Allied Health and Nursing program applicants must apply within the required program deadline date.
+JFK Muhlenberg Snyder School applicants must apply directly to the JFK Muhlenberg Snyder Schools; all academic processing will be handled through the Schools.
+The Trinitas nursing school application for admission must be submitted directly to the Admissions Office, Union County College.
+Union County College/University of Medicine and Dentistry of New Jersey applicants must submit their application to the Admissions Office of Union County College, Cranford campus.
 UMDNJ acceptance is done yearly for most programs.
-Acceptance to all Allied Health and Nursing programs are not guaranteed, therefore students are required to review each program requirements Applicants requesting further information and/or counseling services may contact the recruitment office or counseling office on any campus.
+Acceptance to all Allied Health and Nursing programs are not guaranteed; therefore, students are required to review each program's requirements.
+Applicants requesting further information and/or counseling services may contact the recruitment office or counseling office on any campus.
+Those interested in the JFK Muhlenberg Snyder programs should contact the Schools directly.